Hip Trochanteric Bursitis – A Runner’s Approach to Diagnosing, Treating & Preventing the Injury

 Femoroacetabular impingement: Femoroacetabular impingement, also known as FAI, is a condition in which an extra bone grows along one or both of the bones that form the hip joint.
 This gives the bones an irregular shape and does not allow them to fit together properly.
 As a result, the bones rub against each other during movement, and this friction can eventually damage the joint, resulting in pain and lessened mobility or ability to complete physical activities.
 There are three types of FAI, based on where the extra bone forms.
 They are pincer, cam, and combined.
 To determine if you suffer from FAI, a doctor will perform an impingement test and a combination of imaging tests, which could possibly include x-rays, MRIs, and CT scans.

-Myoxoid tumors: Myoxoid sarcoma is a very rare type of cancer that develops deep in the soft tissue.
+Myxoid tumors: Myxoid sarcoma is a very rare type of cancer that develops deep in the soft tissue.
 This type of fatty tumor usually presents itself as a painless lump.
-A myoxoid tumor is usually not noticed by the patient until it is has grown large enough to put pressure on the tissues that surround it, and by this point the cancer usually has reached a more advanced stage.
-If your doctor suspects, after a thorough examination and appropriate testing, that a myoxoid tumor is the cause of your hip pain, he or she will refer you to the appropriate specialists to treat this disease.
+A myxoid tumor is usually not noticed by the patient until it is has grown large enough to put pressure on the tissues that surround it, and by this point cancer usually has reached a more advanced stage.
+If your doctor suspects, after a thorough examination and appropriate testing, that a myxoid tumor is the cause of your hip pain, he or she will refer you to the appropriate specialists to treat this disease.

 To Sum It Up